kalo-build/morphe-spec/format/YAML.md

 ## Overview

 This document specifies the YAML format for defining Morphe (`KA:MO1`) data models.
-The `KA:MO1:YAML1` standard ensures consistent and predictable YAML structure across projects.
+The `KA:MO1:YAML1` format serves as the canonical base format for the Morphe ecosystem, providing a human-readable syntax for defining models, entities, enums, and structures.

 ## Supported Features